-Volunteering is an opportunity to change lives, including your own.
+Volunteering is a unique opportunity to change lives, including your own.
 Join Volunteer Aid Nepal to help needy and disadvantaged people build a better future through education, community development and training.
 As a volunteer, you will be working side-by-side with local people to learn from them, exchange ideas and build bridges of mutual respect and understanding.

 Our volunteer programs are open to everyone willing to make a difference in the lives of others.
-They offer a perfect way to help others, make a difference, explore new areas of interest, expand your horizons and see the world with purpose when you volunteer in Nepal with us, you are guaranteed a professional support network to guide you throughout your service, to ensure that you have an amazing experience.
+They offer a perfect way to help others, make a difference, explore new areas of interest, expand your horizons and see the world with purpose.
+When you volunteer in Nepal with us, you are guaranteed a professional support network to guide you throughout your service, to ensure that you have an amazing experience.

 Volunteer Aid Nepal – think globally, act locally

-Join Volunteer Aid Nepal’s Buddhist Monastery Volunteer Teaching Program, to teach English to the Buddhist monks in Nepal.
+Join Volunteer Aid Nepal’s Buddhist Monastery Volunteer Program, to teach English to the Buddhist monks in Nepal.
 This opportunity allows volunteers to teach English to the Buddhist monks in several monasteries and refugee camps around Nepal.
 These monasteries and camps house hundreds of Tibetan children who are taking part in Buddhist monk educational training, in order to preserve the amazing cultural richness of the Buddhist culture and its practices.
 As a volunteer, you will be teaching English to the monks, both young and old, for around 3 to 5 hours every day.
 Volunteers also will have a chance to participate in some monastery-run programs & meditation during free time.
-This program combines religious learning & research through volunteering, and is a great opportunity for international volunteers who want to volunteer in Nepal for Teaching Projects.
+This program combines religious learning & research through volunteering, and is a great opportunity for international volunteers who want to volunteer in Nepal for teaching projects.
 Read more

 Support for Classroom Construction Project in Nepal